ohmae/mmupnp/README.md

 In this case output to `System.out`

-If you want send log to some library.
+To send log to a library,
 eg. Simply change the output method.

 ```java